tony-albanese/ci-project-4/README.md

 ![GitHub kanban board](assets/agile/sample-project-board.png)
 Of course, not every task in the board is an issue.
 The reason is that each issue often requires several steps to achieve.
 Therefore, under each issue, I would plan the steps to solve each issue.
 This was for two reasons:
  1. It helped break the task down into smaller chunks which helped me organize my workday productively - I was able to dedicate time and effort to completing each task rather than planning over and over again.
- 2. It is very satisfying to move tasks from the ToDo, to Doing to Done.
-It gives me a sense of accomplishment - even if the issue is not entirely solved, progress was made in its resolution.
+ 2. It is very satisfying to move tasks from the Todo, to In Progress,  to Done.
+It gave me a sense of accomplishment - even if the issue is not entirely solved, progress was made in its resolution.

 # Features

 ## Admin Panel
 There is an admin panel which users with the correct privileges (superusers), can see and manipulate all of the data in the site.
-> As a adminstrator, I can login with privileges so that moderate all content on the site.
+> As a administrator, I can login with privileges so that moderate all content on the site.

 ## allauth authentication
 When the user navigates to the site, they are given a chance to login if they already have an account and to sign up if they do not.